doktorupnos/crow/README.md

 Unit testing is performed within a docker environment as part of the CI/CD process because it is crucial for our code to undergo testing in as clean an environment as possible.

+# Deadline
+The work begins on Monday, November 20, 2023, and concludes on January 10, 2024.
+The project review will take place at the end of the examination period, which also marks the end date.